Managing Lantana camara to improve elephant habitat

 What we do

 Elephant Family is supporting the development of an innovative method to tackle Lantana.
 Mechanically removing the plant by cutting it at the root minimises disturbance to the soil, and helps prevent the plant's regeneration.
 The cut stems can be used to make crafts and furniture, and remaining plant material can be shredded and sold into the biomass industry that uses compressed Lantana briquettes as a fuel source.
 Both of these will provide a financial incentive for local communities to get involved in Lantana removal, and make Lantana management self-sustaining.
-Alongside this our partner, the Shola Trust, will explore new methods for restoring land once Lantana has been eradicated.
+Alongside this our partner, the Dakshin Foundation, will explore new methods for restoring land once Lantana has been eradicated.
 This project offers a crucial opportunity to address a widespread problem that threatens habitats across the Asian elephant’s range.
 Successes here can be shared with the whole conservation community, benefiting elephants and other wildlife far beyond the boundaries of the project itself.